rob-murray/cat-bot/README.md

 * `minute` - The minute of the day at which to feed
 * `quantity` - TODO The quantity of food to be served aka the servo rotation time in secs

+#### Observers

+An observer will get notified when the events below occur and can do something on either if required.

+* `startup` - When application starts
+* `heartbeat` - For each internal tick or heartbeat
+* `feeding` - When a feed occurs

+Each observer in configuration should specify what it needs to be instantiated (eg Api key), the configuration will build this.
+The observer class should just respond to the `notify` method with the single argument of `event`.
+This will method will be called when the event occurs in a non-main thread.

 ### Running